Skip to main content

 2. Estimate the expected cash-flow of landowners from woodland creation over different time horizons and develop a free open-access tool to analyse different cash-flow scenarios.
 This will include:

-• Use of the latest UK climate change scenarios for modelling expected timber yields.
+• Use of one of the latest UK climate change scenarios for modelling expected timber yields.

 • Variations in woodland establishment costs.